 Science: Biology or Chemistry or Physics

-The suite of science courses offer a flexible approach to SKE through distance learning with a 2 week attended practical module which is delivered by the Department of Education, UWE Bristol starting on 18 July 2016.
-You can only take a course in the subject of your PGCE , although online GCSE optional modules in all three sciences are made available to candidates on the longer courses.
+The suite of science courses offer a flexible approach to SKE through distance learning with a two-week attended practical module which is delivered by the Department of Education and Childhood at UWE Bristol, starting on 18 July 2016.
+You can only take a course in the subject of your PGCE, although online GCSE optional modules in all three sciences are made available to candidates on the longer courses.
 You will have opportunities in the practical weeks to learn how to teach as well as what to teach.

-The short 8 week courses are for those who want to improve their science subject knowledge up to GCSE level and is suitable only for those training to teach science up to age 16.
+The short eight-week courses are for those who want to improve their science subject knowledge up to GCSE level and is suitable only for those training to teach science up to age 16.